nativescript-vue/vue-cli-plugin-nativescript-vue/README.md

     * By default, the plugin will assume you want to develop for the Web and Native environments within the same project.
 As such, there will be two sides to the project where web environments will be actively developed within `/src` and Native environments will be developed within `/app` unless you choose to integrate `Nativescript-Vue-Web` and all files will be placed in `/src`.
     * Warning: Choosing to develop for Native only will move the main entry point of the project and development folder to `/app`, it will copy the necessary files and then delete `/src`.
     * By choosing `Dual`, you will be able to bring your own component framework into the web portion of the project.  `NativeScript-Vue` [cannot use vue-router](https://nativescript-vue.org/en/docs/routing/vue-router/) currently, so you will have to provide your own manual routing.
 The templated options deployed with the plugin will show how to do basic manual routing.
-5. Use [Nativescript-Vue-Web](https://github.com/Nativescript-Vue-Web/Nativescript-Vue-Web) to develop web components with `Nativescript-Vue` syntax?
-(Default: No)
-    * This prompt should only appear if you have chosen to develop in the Dual Web and Native environments.
-    * By chosing `Yes.
-Use Nativescript-Vue-Web component framework`, it will effecively integrate a web component framework that will allow you to develop components that can be used in the Web and Native side of the project.
-It uses `NativeScript-Vue` like syntax on components which will allow for the sharing of components between NativeScript and Web.
-6. What type of template do you want to start with?
+5. What type of template do you want to start with?
 (Default: Simple)
     * Simple is just a simple setup with a header and basic routing.
+    * [Nativescript-Vue-Web](https://github.com/Nativescript-Vue-Web/Nativescript-Vue-Web) - The Simple template, but with NS-Vue like syntax for web components.
+This option should only appear if you have chosen to develop in the Dual Web and Native environments.
+This option will effecively integrate a web component framework that will allow you to develop components that can be used in the Web and Native side of the project.
+It uses `NativeScript-Vue` like syntax on components which will allow for the sharing of components between NativeScript and Web.
     * Sidebar (currently disabled), will allow you to start with a project that includes a fixed header and pop-out sidebar menu.
     * We expect to add more templates in the future as use cases come up.